What do I need to know about the Wayfair case and economic nexus?

 How does the Wayfair ruling affect home rule jurisdictions?

 The economic nexus legislation assessed in the case is based on state-level tax collection.
-If you exceed the economic nexus threshold in a home rule state (given that state has economic nexus legislation – Colorado currently does not) and are collecting at the state level, you are not required to collect tax at the home rule local level.
+If you exceed the economic nexus threshold in a home rule state (given that state has economic nexus legislation) and are collecting at the state level, you are not required to collect tax at the home rule local level.
 That is an undue burden that would not pass the test set out in Wayfair.

 Once you exceed the threshold, when are you required to register and start collecting?

 Each state will have different requirements that will determine when you are required to collect and remit sales tax.
 In some states it is on the next transaction and others there is a transitional period between meeting the threshold and collection of tax.
-To find this information, visit our Economic Nexus State Guide to find each state’s information about when you need to start collecting.
+To find this information, check out the “When You Need to Register Once You Exceed the Threshold” column of our Economic Nexus State Guide to find each state’s information about when you need to start collecting.

 If a company meets the sales tax nexus, is the company subject to the state income or franchise tax?